kimsk/chia-dev-challenge/README.md

     )
 )
 ```
-When the oracle is spent, it will announce `block height` and `winning number` which all tickets will have to verify.
+When the oracle is spent, it announces `block height` and `winning number` which all tickets will have to verify.
 The approver of the lottery official has to sign the spend too.

 > The approver has to be different key from the official who sign the spend for tickets.)